 Forget that stupid dream.
 Why not choose a job that pays a lot?
-And if that’s not enough, why not start our own businesses so we can be the boss and we can have financial freedom?
+Why not start our own businesses so we can be the boss and have financial freedom?

 Of course, nothing’s wrong with changing dreams.

-I couldn’t even count the times I changed my dreams.
+I couldn’t count the times I changed my dreams.
 (5 times I guess, or more?)

 Becoming a writer or a musician never crossed my mind when I was a kid.
 In fact, I was already in my 20s when I realized what I truly want in life.
 And many people experience that, too.
 There are also people who took forever to realize.
 I don’t know why.